zxb2945/Learn-CS-by-yourself/CSLecture/AWS Solutions Architect Associate课程.md

 Security：only 2 external IP to be whitelisted?=>私网的两个端点IP...不太懂

+> 例题
+>
+> A company that develops web applications has launched hundreds of Application Load Balancers (ALBs) in multiple Regions.
+The company wants to create an allow list for the IPs of all the load balancers on its firewall device.
+A solutions architect is looking for a one-time, highly available solution to address this request, which will also help reduce the number of IPs that need to be allowed by the firewall.
+> What should the solutions architect recommend to meet these requirements?
+>
+> - A. Create a AWS Lambda function to keep track of the IPs for all the ALBs in different Regions.
+Keep refreshing this list.
+> - B. Set up a Network Load Balancer (NLB) with Elastic IPs.
+Register the private IPs of all the ALBs as targets to this NLB. **（B is wrong, because IP of ALB is always changing.）**
+> - C. Launch AWS Global Accelerator and create endpoints for all the Regions.
+Register all the ALBs in different Regions to the corresponding endpoints. （**assist lower the number of IPs that the firewall must accept or AnyCast IP -> Usually associated with Global Accelator**）
+> - D. Set up an Amazon EC2 instance, assign an Elastic IP to this EC2 instance, and configure the instance as a proxy to forward traffic to all the ALBs.

 AWS Global Acceleraor vs CloudFront:

 **They both use the AWS global network and its edge locations around the world**